 Credit Card Balance Transfer: If your credit score is in good shape you may qualify for a balance transfer credit card.

-Debt Relief Program: A debt relief program is a great alternative for people who have exhausted other options.
-Certified Debt Specialists can help you find a plan that suits your situation.
+Debt Resolution Program: A debt resolution program is a great alternative for people who have exhausted other options.
+Consolidation Specialists can help you find a plan that suits your situation.
 You could even save up to 50% on your enrolled debt.